-When the drugs’ adverse side effects became widely known with bad characteristics that followed such as dependence, doctors soon started to prescribe medications called benzodiazepines.
+When the drug’s adverse side effects became widely known with bad characteristics that followed, such as dependence, doctors soon started to prescribe medications called benzodiazepines.
 While they are less common today, barbiturates are still given in more extreme cases as aforementioned.

 As with all depressant drugs, Mysoline works by modulating to receptors in the brain that are activated by gamma-Aminobutyric Acid (GABA).
 What makes Mysoline unique in comparison to other depressants is that it does not interact with GABA receptors directly.
 The phenobarbital produced after the breakdown of the drug alters the GABA and increases its efficiency.
 GABA is responsible for many brain functions, but the receptors that phenobarbital affects work to manage nervous system excitability.
-GABA receptors have hypnotic, anticonvulsant, and anti-anxiety producing effects.
+GABA receptors have hypnotic, anticonvulsant, and anxiolytic (anti-anxiety) effects.